noragmay/noragmay.github.io/_posts/2018-04-05-A-Data-Driven-Historical-Analysis-of-Cosmo.md

 ![New Covers]({{ site.url }}/images/NewCover.jpg)

-I entered into this investigation with a few main questions: first, does this data source exist?
-I wasn’t sure if anyone had even collected all covers of a women’s magazine digitally.
+I entered into this investigation with a few big questions about methodology.
+First, does this data source exist?
+I wasn’t sure if anyone had digitally assembled all the covers of any women’s magazine.
 Luckily, the academics had me covered.
-There is a Proquest database called the Women’s Magazine Archive that has covers of various magazines, including Cosmo from 1925-2005, which is how I landed on this specific publication.
+There is a Proquest database called the Women’s Magazine Archive that has covers of various magazines, including Cosmo from 1925-2005.
+That explains how I landed on this specific publication.
 I ended up using covers from 1950-2005 from this database and individually searching for and downloading covers for 2006-2019.

-My second question was “can I use computer vision techniques to record the text off of the .jpg files.”
+My second question was “can I use computer vision techniques to record text off of the .jpg files.”
 This had a more complicated answer:

 I used Google’s tesseract optical character recognition (OCR) engine, an open source tool trained to recognize and extract text.
 Tesseract worked well on covers up until the 90s, with a single background color and text color, because the process uses binarization, bringing the pixel values above a threshold to white, and below to black.

 ![1970]({{ site.url }}/images/1970.png)

 Later covers with more sophisticated graphics meant tesseract ocr’s default process lost more than half the text.
-To solve this, I inverted the images and changed the binarization threshold to be between the background color and the lighter text colors and was able to extract a larger percentage of the text.
+To solve this, I inverted the images and changed the binarization threshold to be between the background color and the lighter text colors and so was able to extract a larger percentage of the text.

 ![eva]({{ site.url }}/images/eva.png)

-However, I used a standard pixel value for all covers as the binarization threshold, I think that this would have a higher retention rate with a dynamic threshold that varied based on the background and text colors: a space for further work.
+However, I used a standard pixel value for all covers as the binarization threshold, I think that this would have a higher retention rate with a dynamic threshold that varied based on the background and text colors, a space for further work.

 My last question was “what information can I extract using data science processing techniques that go beyond what I can generalize just looking at some example covers?”
-Leveraging natural language processing, clustering algorithms, and composite images, the answer was quite a lot.
+Leveraging natural language processing, clustering algorithms, and composite images, the answer was, “Quite a lot!”

 With the recorded cover text, I performed natural language processing.
 Using NMF topic modeling, I saw these 6 topics over the 70 years of covers: